khaled-sliman/My-SQL-Practices/README.md

 - I’m interested in data analysis, data sciences and programming.

-- I love numbers and statistics and love to know details and find commom patterns between them.
+- I love numbers and statistics and love to know details and find common patterns between them.

 - I’m currently learning Tableau and other data analyst tools and hope to be pioneer in this field.